leahsteinberg/co/README.md

  - WoOt == Without Operational Transform

  Operational Transform is what google docs uses.
-You get an operation and you transform it so that it fits with the state of your document
+You get an operation and you transform it so that it fits with the state of your document.

  	Supposedly this is very annoying.

- In WoOT every character is a little object (a WChar) that holds on to:
+ In **WoOT** every character is a little object (a WChar) that holds on to:
  		- its character

  		- an id -> who made this character and when did they make it (out of all the chars THEY have made)